Urinary Incontinence - Medical Condition

 Overflow incontinence: This occurs when the bladder stores more urine than it can handle.
 It often affects elderly men who have enlarged prostate glands (called benign prostatic hyperplasia), or in women and men with a weak bladder muscle.
 In BPH, the large prostate squeezes or compresses the urethra (the tube that empties urine from the bladder) and prevents normal flow of urine.
 The urine then starts to collect in the bladder until there’s so much excess that the bladder becomes distended (overstretched) and urine leaks out.
 Other conditions that can cause overflow incontinence include diabetic neuropathy and multiple sclerosis.
 Chronic untreated BPH can eventually lead to bladder muscle weakening.

-Urge incontinence: Also referred to as “overactive bladder,” this condition causes people to feel an urgent need to urinate due to muscle spasms in the bladder.
+Urge incontinence: This occurs when moderate to large amounts of urine leak due to inability to delay voiding despite the urge.
+Overactive bladder is a condition that can lead to urge incontinence.
+This condition causes people to feel an urgent need to urinate due to muscle spasms in the bladder.
 It is common to experience this at night.
 It is the most common type of incontinence in older people.
 Cues such as running water or unlocking the door when returning home can trigger the urge to urinate.

 Functional incontinence: This type of incontinence occurs when people have urge incontinence but are unable to get to the toilet because of conditions such as dementia, stroke, or immobility.